 Director and CEO

-Christine completed a graduate degree in international law from Georgetown University in Washington.
-She also earned degrees in law, public administration and international relations from Dalhousie University in Halifax.
-In 2014, she was awarded the “Building a Better World” alumni award from Dalhousie University.
-She was also a 2015-16 International Women’s Forum Global Leadership Foundation Fellow.
-She is married and has two daughters.
+She completed a graduate degree in international law from Georgetown University in Washington.
+She also earned degrees in law, public administration and political science from Dalhousie University in Halifax.
+Christine was awarded the “Building a Better World” alumni award from Dalhousie University in 2014.
+She was also an International Women’s Forum Global Leadership Foundation Fellow in 2015-16.

 Christine is currently a Pierre Elliot Trudeau Foundation Mentor.
 She is married and has two daughters.